Using Markdown with Eleventy

 Automatic Figures for Fenced Code Blocks

-Modify markdown-it’s fenced code renderer to enclose the rendered pre element in a figure element:
+The markdown-it fenced code renderer can be modified to enclose the rendered pre element within a figure element:

 import markdownIt from 'markdown-it';